 27.01 To obtain illness leave benefits as described in Article 25 - Casual Illness, the Employer may require that an Employee provide a proper medical certificate or other satisfactory proof of illness.
 The Employer may also require the Employee to provide satisfactory proof of attendance at a medical, dental, physiotherapy, optical or such other appointment when time off from work is granted to attend such appointments.
 The Employer agrees to reimburse the employee for the actual cost of the proper medical certificate where the employer requests the employee to obtain proof of medical appointment.

 27.02 To obtain illness leave benefits as described in Article 26 - General Illness, the Employee is required to provide a proper medical certificate or other satisfactory proof of illness.
+The Employer agrees to reimburse the employee for the actual cost of the proper medical certificate.

 27.03 (a) The Employer may require that an Employee be examined by a medical board: